 - Are you having an in-room component alongside your virtual meeting – the “new” hybrid?
 An entirely virtual annual meeting will negate the need for venue hire, for transportation costs for your board members and staff, for refreshments etc. which could actually reduce your overall costs

 - Will your meeting be streamed live as a webcast so that your shareholders/members can watch the AGM, or as an audio stream only?
 Whilst an audio cast will be a lower cost, many organisations choose to have the AGM streamed live to make the audience feel part of the meeting.
 This can be particularly helpful if you are having discussions around key topics or resolutions that you will then ask your members or shareholders to vote on.
 As with anything, there are different levels of cost dependent on the level of production.
 A single fixed camera will be a lower cost than a high production set, for example.

 - Will you be asking your shareholders or members to vote at your meeting?
 And would you like to open the voting window before your meeting, to allow as many votes to be cast as possible?
 How complex are your voting requirements?
 The answers to these questions will help to determine the overall cost of your meeting.

 This picture of the UAE Football Federation’s virtual AGM gives you an idea of the new post-COVID reality for annual meetings.
-It’s unlikely that large, fully in-person AGMs will return again and it’s much more likely that the new hybrid model of a virtual meeting with a small in-room component will become the norm.
+It’s unlikely that large, fully in-person AGMs will return by the end of this year, and it’s much more likely that the new hybrid model of a virtual meeting with a small in-room component will become the norm.

-Lumi has run over 1,200 virtual meetings in more than 28 countries so far in 2020.
+Lumi is the trusted partner of over 3,000 organizations in 28 countries worldwide.
 If you are considering a virtual or new-hybrid AGM later this year, or for 2021, please do get in touch.